 - In 235 metres you come to a tarmac road T-junction (with the entrance to Foldsdown Cottage on your left-hand side).
 Here you go right to cross the road to the Three Horseshoes pub just along on the left-hand side, the suggested lunch stop.

 - Coming out of the pub after lunch, turn left.
 In 80 metres, by the Old Vicarage, fork left on The Street.
 In 250 metres turn right on a signposted public footpath, an earth drive, leading towards Church Cottages, your direction due west.

-- In 65 metres go left, up steps, into the churchyard to visit the Church of St Michael and All Angels.
-Coming out of the church door, go straight on to exit the churchyard by the wooden swing gates (or over a stone step built into the wall, with a two-way footpath sign on its other side) to go right uphill on the tarmac road, your direction 245°.
+- In 65 metres turn left, up a ramp with a wooden handrail, into the churchyard to visit the Church of St Michael and All Angels.
+Coming out of the church door, go straight on to exit the churchyard by the wooden swing gates (or over a stone step built into the wall, with a two-way footpath sign on its other side) to go right, uphill on the tarmac road, your direction 245°.